 \subsection{Classification trees}

 We start with a brief introduction to decision trees.
 Decision trees are widely used in classification problems \citep{breiman1984classification,bertsimas2017optimal}.
-We use the following definition of a decision tree and present two examples of decision trees in $\R^{3}$ in Figure \ref{fig:example-trees}. \begin{definition} Let $\D$ be a set of $m$ data points $(\bm{x}_{i},y_{i})$ where $\bm{x}_{i} \in \R^{p}$ are \textit{observations} and $y_{i}$ are \textit{labels} in $\LL$, where $\LL$ is a finite subset of $\N$.
-A classification \textit{tree} $T$ is a map $\R^{p} \rightarrow \{1, ..., K \}$, with $K \in \N$, which \textit{recursively} partitions $\R^{p}$ into $K$ disjoint sub-regions (called \textit{classes)}, using \textit{branch} nodes and \textit{leaf} nodes.
-Branch nodes rely on \textit{univariate} splits such as $x_{1} \leq 2$ or $x_{3} \leq 8$.
-The point $i$ follows the left branch if it satisfies the splitting condition, otherwise it follows the right branch.
+We use the following definition of a decision tree and present two examples of decision trees in $\R^{3}$ in Figure \ref{fig:example-trees}. \tb{ \begin{definition}[Decision tree and labeling rule] A decision tree $T$ is a map $\R^{p} \rightarrow \{1, ..., K \}$, with $K \in \N$, which \textit{recursively} partitions $\R^{p}$ into $K$ disjoint sub-regions (called \textit{classes)}, using \textit{branch} nodes and \textit{leaf} nodes.
+Branch nodes rely on \textit{univariate} splits such as $``x_{1} \leq 2"$ or $``x_{3} \leq 8"$.
+A data point follows the left branch if it satisfies the splitting condition, otherwise it follows the right branch.
+A node is a leaf if there is no split at this node.
 Each leaf defines a sub-region of $\R^{p}$, resulting from the sequence of splits leading to this leaf.
 Each sub-region is uniquely identified with a \textit{class} $c \in [K]$.
-Each class $c$ is then mapped to a probability distribution $\bm{\mu}_{c} \in \Delta(\LL)$ over the set of labels.
-The scalar $\mu_{cy}$ represents the probability that points belonging to the class $c$ are assigned label $y \in \LL$. \end{definition}
+Given a finite set of labels $\LL$, a labeling rule $\mu$ is a map $\mu: [K] \rightarrow \LL$. \end{definition}}